 Around the corner in the centre of Place des Heroes is Father Christmas’ home and a queue of excited kids, eyes wide, peep through the windows as they wait their turn.
 Inside it looks exactly how you’d imagine the front room of one of the world’s most loved characters to look, charming, quirky and vintage Christmas!

 The streets are strung with lights and on weekends bands play.
 All the bars and restaurants are lit up and decorated.
 This is Arras at Christmas and if you love Christmas markets then this is going to make you very happy!

-From 30 November to 30 December 2019 the Arras Christmas takes place on the Grand’Place.
+From end November to end December the Arras Christmas takes place on the Grand’Place.